DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 ## The Death of Firefox Support

-As Bryce Wray illustrates in his article ["Firefox on the Brink?"](https://www.brycewray.com/posts/2023/11/firefox-brink/), the US Web Design System mandates official support for browsers exceeding 2% usage on US government-run websites.
+As Bryce Wray illustrates in his article [Firefox on the Brink?](https://www.brycewray.com/posts/2023/11/firefox-brink/), the US Web Design System mandates official support for browsers exceeding 2% usage on US government-run websites.
 A similar requirement is [set by the British government](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices).
 As he suggests, it may be a lot sooner than we expect that Firefox loses consideration for compatibility during development.
 I very much recommend reading his article for discussion on the topic.

 ## Taking Action